 Pretty much forever and a day ago I posted my Cup of Cocoa Coaster pattern and it was a huge hit.
 The original inspiration for it was a pair of earrings I made years ago and in the post for the coaster I even said eventually I would get around to writing up the earring pattern for you all.
 And that time has finally come!
 Took me long enough, right? 😀

-You can get an ad-free downloadable pdf of this pattern in my Ravelry shop for $1.00.
+You can get an ad-free downloadable pdf of this pattern in my Ravelry shop.

 - 2.25 mm crochet hook

 - Needle that will weave in your ends

 - Fabric stiffener (optional)

 - Metal french hooks

 - 1″ x 1″ = 10 scs x 10 rows

 Terms/ stitches used:

 - Ch: Chain

 - St: Stitch